Random Mikey quote: "There are two types of people in this life.

 Eve looked intrigued.
 'I didn't know aliens watched human TV.'

 'Book Club was the only Earth transmission worth monitoring,' Gloop said.
 'The rest of your output was always a bit meh.
-Oh, apart from Christmas Day episodes of EastEnders.'
+Oh, apart from Christmas Day EastEnders.'

 Tired of the smalltalk, Adam asked, 'Have you come here to rescue us?'